 Hawaii is generally free from dangerous wildlife and poisonous creatures, making it an ideal eco tourist destination.
 However there are still a few animals you’ll want to avoid when traveling there.

 While there are technically no snakes in Hawaii, there are some sea snakes like the Yellow-Bellied Sea Snake (Hydrophis platurus).
-There are also sharks in the coastal waters around the islands.
+There are also sharks in the coastal waters around the islands, such as tiger sharks and great white sharks.
 While the likelihood of an attack from a shark is extremely low it could easily be fatal.
 Keep in mind that there have been a grand total of 11 recorded shark fatalities in Hawaii since 1828, almost all around Maui.

 There are also Conus (Conidae), a cone snail with a toxin that can be deadly to humans.
 The creature feeds on small fish and marine worms.
 And lastly, Black Widow (Latrodectus Mactans) spiders can be found on the island as well, though they are hardly ever fatal.

 - Nene goose – The official state bird of Hawaii

 - Oahu Tree snails – A colorful snail with as few as 100 known sub species in existence.
 Frequently threatened by chameleons as predators.